Not A Subscriber?

 Real stakes accelerate growth.
 Especially when they scare you.

 If you're up for a challenge, documenting your journey online is a cheat code to personal growth.
-Failing publicly scares me.
-That’s why I’ve been able to work the way I have these past 43 days.
-Negativity bias is real.
+Being “the guy who quit Google and failed” scares me.

 Step 3: Don't Just Do.
 Become.